conornally/diabaig/README.md

 The executable can be linked statically on linux and macos with `make static`.
 Package the executable to a .deb file on linux with `make all/static package`.
 On windows this will create a .zip folder with all the appropriate .dll files.

+## KNOWN BUGS

+### [01] DAEMONS DYING

+This has complex behaviour, and has not yet shown to be consistently reproducible.
+Something kills the daemons, and might block some more from starting?
+This can mean that once a status is applied, it never stops.
+And regen is killed.

+### [02] NULL tile creature

+This is likely completely linked with [01].
+It has been shown to happen with O and U and perhaps G.
+Perhaps in spawn_adds, creatures get placed on tiles but not processed properly.
+Therefore the moat ends up being null.
+For some reason it links onto the creature adjacent (or just left) of the empty tile.
+If left, the null tile blocks movement, as if there is a creature there.
+But there is no combat shown.
+If a potion is thrown at this tile, it might be applied to the player, or it might segfault on a getname strdup.

+**POSSIBLE FIX** spawn_adds was not placing adds properly when in a tunnel.
+This should fix this issue but needs testing.
+This had not been seen earlier because the witches and necromancers were never drawn out of their rooms.
+Whereas U and O could be drawn out